 It doesn’t really matter what team one may support, this community simply gathers around and supports all of its sports teams in a unified fashion so the final design of the Wayfinding System reflects on that dedication to incorporate the schools and its sports teams, while at the same time highlighting the combination of school colors in the Village Logo and adding the Warrior Spear as the arrow on all the signs.
 While the DDA Board worked through a number of different designs, the color combination promoted both the Village and school sports, and, at the same time, set the signs out against the backdrop of all the green that tends to develop in the Spring with all the new leaves that fill the trees.
 Similarly, having looked at a number of signs used in a number of different communities, it was apparent that the signs needed a design that would stand out and be easily readable in the dark of night.
 Thus, the white reflective lettering of the Village Logo served well for the lettering and a little more white was added to the spears to maintain that continuity.

 Overall, the new wayfinding system has garnered positive reviews in that they project a more positive image of the community as a whole, and certainly point out a central point of pride in the community…..the support it puts behind its school system and its sports teams.
 Finally, the new system and its continuity of color scheme helps to improve the overall look of the community by helping to remove all the tacky looking, multi-colored, multi-sized, non-uniform signs that have been taken down with the new sign installations.
-The new sign system will be going up in phases over 2014 and the rest of this year and into next year with the highlighting of the different parks and a final “Welcome to Grass Lake” entry sign to go up at Union Street and Michigan Avenue where the plain white board now stands.
+The new sign system went up in phases over 2014 and 2015, with the continuing desire into the next few years with the highlighting of the different parks and a final “Welcome to Grass Lake” entry sign to go up at Union Street and Michigan Avenue where the plain white board now stands.
 Again, another tacky looking posting board will be coming down!!

 Parking has long been a problem in the downtown of the Village of Grass Lake since the main route through town, Michigan Avenue, is so close to the railroad line that passes through town.
 Subsequently, that puts the main street buildings on the north side of Michigan Avenue so close to the railroad, that little space is available for employee or customer parking.